directus/directus/docs/configuration/sso-configs.md

 # Example SSO Configurations

-Detailed below are a collection Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.
+Below is a collection of Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.

 Due to the large number of avalible SSO plaforms, this list will only cover the most common configurations.
-Contributions are welcomed to expand the list and keep it updated.
+Contribution to expand and maintain the list are encouranged.

 ## Google